albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

   WORKDIR /opt/app
   ```

-- Copy the extracted folders from the buidler stage
+- Copy the extracted folders from the builder stage

   ```Dockerfile
   COPY --from=builder /opt/app/dependencies ./